AVL Support Knowledge Base

 Preview

 The Preview Bus - Labeled on the switcher as the Preset row is the lower row of large buttons.
-Preview is an easier way to remember the row as it is the 'preview' of the source coming next with a transition.
+Preview is an easier way to remember the row, as it is the 'preview' of the source coming next with the transition.
 The Preview box is located in the top left corner of the multiviewer.
+To learn more, visit our article Ross Switcher : Program/Preview Explained.

 Multiviewer